Wrapped-Hive/oracle/README.md

-#### Wrapped Hive
+#### Wrapped WEED

-HIVE tokens wrapped in ERC-20 tokens
+wWEED tokens wrapped in ERC-20 tokens

 ---

 ***Abstract***

-WLEO oracle serves as an exchange between LEO and wLEO, ERC20 tokens on Ethereum network.
+WWEED oracle serves as an exchange between WEED and wWEED, ERC20 tokens on Ethereum network.

-When new deposits with Ethereum address as memo are received, app will mint new WHIVE tokens and sent them to user.
+When new deposits with Ethereum address as memo are received, app will mint new wWEED tokens and sent them to user.
-To process the withdraw from wLEO to LEO, app generates deposit address for each user with 7 days expiration.
+To process the withdraw from wWEED to WEED, app generates deposit address for each user with 7 days expiration.

-This allows for address reuse and reduce number of addresses to monitor (and later burn deposited wLEO) to save on ETH fees.
-To process the wLEO transfers, app use https://ethplorer.io API.
+This allows for address reuse and reduce number of addresses to monitor (and later burn deposited wWEED) to save on ETH fees.
+To process the wWEED transfers, app use https://ethplorer.io API.

 ---